cocotb/cocotb/documentation/source/simulator_support.rst

     make SIM=xcelium

-The simulator automatically loads VPI even when only VHPI is requested.
+The simulator automatically loads :term:`VPI` even when only :term:`VHPI` is requested.

 .. _sim-xcelium-issues: